 JERSEY CITY, N.J. - CargoNet expects significant threat to freight transportation this upcoming Memorial Day weekend.

-In order to inform supply chain professionals of the threat, CargoNet reviewed theft data from 2016 to 2020 for the Thursday prior to Memorial Day to the Wednesday after.
-There were 143 events reported with an average of 29 events per year.
-Activity for latest Memorial Day Weekend 2020 increased 35% from previous year's holiday period.
-The stolen cargo in each event was worth an average of $308,308 - due in part to 5 thefts that exceeded $1 million in stolen goods.
+CargoNet reviewed theft data from 2017 to 2021 for the Thursday prior to Memorial Day to the Wednesday after in order to help supply chain professionals mitigate theft.
+There were 144 events reported with an average of 29 events per year.
+The stolen cargo in each event was worth an average of $298,328 - due in part to 5 thefts that exceeded $1 million in property stolen.

-Twenty percent of recorded thefts occurred on Friday and a significant amount of thefts also occurred on Sunday (16%) and Monday (15%).
-Food and beverage items were the most commonly stolen and cargo thieves targeted a wide range of products in this category.
+Twenty-one percent of recorded thefts occurred on Friday and a significant amount of thefts also occurred on Sunday (16%) and Monday (15%).
+Food and beverage items were the most stolen and cargo thieves targeted a wide range of products in this category.
 The most common were alcoholic beverages, seafood products, and meat products.
-Electronics were not a significant target in previous years, but CargoNet's Analysts are near certain that these goods will be targeted this upcoming holiday.
+Electronics were not a significant target in previous years, but such shipments are considerably more attractive this upcoming holiday due to supply chain disruptions.

 Supply chain professionals can mitigate theft of these shipments by arranging for same-day delivery of short-haul shipments, embedding covert tracking devices in the shipment, and using high-security locks to prevent trailer burglaries.
 Drivers should adhere to the "red zone" rule and avoid stopping within 250 miles of pickup.
 Drivers should also be on the lookout for any vehicles that appear to be following them.
 Report any suspicious activity to law enforcement immediately and contact CargoNet at 888-595-2638 only after law enforcement has been notified and there are no immediate threats to life or property.